Plastic free zero waste beauty and bathroom ideas

 Refill and replenish services are popping up all the time, and many offer eco household cleaners, liquid shampoo and body washes, so the empty 5 litre containers could actually be useful for this.

-More local to me is Refill & Replenish in Hampshire who sell at my local markets, so I’ll be trying them out next week.
+Local to me is Refill & Replenish in Hampshire who sell at my local markets, so I’ll be trying them out next week.
 Find other refill initiatives around the country here or here

 In case you don’t already know, microbeads are solid plastic particles so small that they are unable to be filtered by our sewage systems, but they cause devastating pollution to our oceans.
 Most commonly they are found in toothpastes, face wash, abrasive cleaners and more.
 Find out more about them here.
 To find out if products you currently use contain microbeads you can use this helpful app.

 Choosing multi-purpose natural toiletries

 Better than just making sure my beauty products are microbead free, I’m opting for simple, natural beauty products that are as good for you as they are the environment.
 Ideally ones that multi task so I’ll need fewer products.

 I loved MOA green balm cleansing ritual when I first discovered it a few years ago, so I’m going to order more.
 And because you use with a washable eco-friendly bamboo cloth, there’s no need for cotton wool or wipes.

 A gold winner at The Green Parent Natural Beauty awards, MOA Green Balm was described by one of the judges as ‘The best cleanser I have literally ever used.
 It just works – magic!’